 A mutual friend suggested that I try this new spot with burgers on the menu in Westchester (my hometown) and was called Pincho Factory.
 There still are pinchos on the menu, but I like to think my influence made them a burger joint.

-Over the course of the following year, I witnessed as a bunch of crazy creations were made and added to the menu: Arepa Burger, Buffalo Bleu Burger, Double Decker Goober Burger, Elvis Burger, The Foreman, Frita Egg Roll, Furious Texan, Mashed Potato Burger, That’s What She Said, and $2 Tuesdays (Meatballs, Mini Fritas, Osso Bucco Wing, and ROM Slider).
+Over the course of the following year, I witnessed a bunch of crazy creations made and added to the menu: Arepa Burger, Buffalo Bleu Burger, Double Decker Goober Burger, Elvis Burger, The Foreman, Frita Egg Roll, Furious Texan, Mashed Potato Burger, That’s What She Said, and $2 Tuesdays (Meatballs, Mini Fritas, Osso Bucco Wing, and ROM Slider).

 It might have seemed like an overnight success if you were watching from the outside.
 It wasn’t until the birth of their now-famous Toston Burger (and its appearance on Travel Channel’s Burger Land) that Pincho Factory seemed to be finally on a rocket ship to success.